duckduckgo/zeroclickinfo-spice/spice2.md

 Alright, so here is the bulk of the plugin, but it's very simple:

 - `Spice.render()` is a function that the plugin system has already defined.
-You call it with a JSON object that specifies a bunch of important parameters.
+You pass an object to it that specifies a bunch of important parameters.

 - `data` is perhaps the most important parameter.
 The object given here will be the object that is passed along to the Handlebars template.
 In this case, the context of the NPM template will be the **api_result** object.
 This is very important to understand because **only the data passed along to the template is accessible to the template**.
 In most cases the `data` parameter should be set to
 `api_result` so all the data returned from the API is accessible to the template.